 She still teaches in Morris after all these years and now she owns Colonial Ridge Golf Course with her husband and her mother-in-law in Laurens, NY.
 The almost four-mile Glenn Waffle Memorial Hiking Trail surrounds the golf course; she made it so others could share her love (and her father-in-law's love) of the outdoors.
 The trail is scattered with educational information as well as some of her favorite poems by Oliver and Frost.
-One of her favorite things to do is walk the trail with her three boys, her dogs, and her husband.
+One of her favorite things to do is walk the trail with her three boys, her two dogs, three cats, bearded dragon, and her husband.

 Through the Seasons